onebeyond/soft-pills/docs/how-to-add-a-pill.md

 ![Pic showing how to add a pill](./assets/addPill.png "Adding a new pill")

+6. Once the pill was done, please, create a pull request filling the template 😉

 <br>
 <br>

+# How to remove a pill:

 In case you want to **remove** any pill you can launch this other script `npm run remove:pill`